Coca-Cola tops sales estimates

-(Reuters) - Coca-Cola Co (KO.N) reported quarterly sales that topped Wall Street estimates on Tuesday, as more consumers reached for new versions of its sugar-free sodas and sparkling water.
+Oct 30 (Reuters) - Coca-Cola Co reported quarterly sales that topped Wall Street estimates on Tuesday, as more consumers reached for new versions of its sugar-free sodas and sparkling water.

 Volumes, a key indicator of demand, grew 2 percent in the third quarter ended Sept.
 28 on strong performance of its trademark Coca-Cola brand.